TABLE OF CONTENTS

 - Use of Electronic Mail

-The Student Employment Programs have the following objectives:
+The Student Employment Program has the following objectives:

-- To provide students with employment opportunities in jobs that are vital to the operation of the colleges.
+- To provide student employees with employment opportunities in jobs which are vital to the operation of the colleges.

 - To foster student professional development through a variety of employment experiences.